sushil2601/javaScript_practise/REACT.md

         .Not meant for data exchange, just for in-memory use

-    JSON :- JSON is a string-based data format used for storing and transferring data (especially between servers and web apps).
+    .JSON :- JSON is a string-based data format used for storing and transferring data (especially between servers and web apps).

         Ex:-
                 {